codingepaduli/codingepaduli/content/interesting/Developing.md

 [charmbracelet/glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz! 💅🏻\
 [curlpipe/ox](https://github.com/curlpipe/ox) - An independent Rust text editor that runs in your terminal!\
 [trailofbits/graphtage](https://github.com/trailofbits/graphtage) - A semantic diff utility and library for tree-like files such as JSON, JSON5, XML, HTML, YAML, and CSV\
-[Beautiful PDFs from HTML](https://pdf.math.dev/) - it allow you to create beautifully typeset digital content that can be viewed on any device\
 [mermaid-js/mermaid-cli](https://github.com/mermaid-js/mermaid-cli) - Command line tool for the Mermaid library\
 [Quarto](https://quarto.org/) - an open-source scientific and technical publishing system built on Pandoc\
 [Sublist Issue #2575](https://github.com/jgm/pandoc/issues/2575) - Pandoc expect 4 spaces while Markdown can have 2 · Issue #2575 · jgm/pandoc\